Last updated: October 30, 2019

 With the entire physician liaison requirements mentioned above, it’s essential that your medical practice or hospital system employs the ideal individual to ensure the success of the physician liaison marketing.

-Physician liaison training is essential to the performance of the physician liaison marketing.
+A Physician liaison training program is essential to the performance of the physician liaison marketing.

 A fully trained physician liaison has completed the necessary steps, knows how to market to physicians to convert patients confidently, and is qualified to implement and execute the physician liaison marketing.